 Human Hormones are Complex

 Some of the most recent research on hormones and human behavior shows that hormones don’t cause things, they modulate them.
-The messages or information that a hormone delivers is contained in the interactions between hormones not only in the individual hormone itself.
-It also shows that the brain monitors not just hormone levels, but the rate at which hormone levels are changing.
-Nobody is entirely sure how our bodies do it.
+The messages or information that a hormone delivers is contained in at least two ways.
+The most commonly understood way is that an individual hormone contains the messages that get delivered to the systems they modulate.
+What is less well known is that messages are also contained within the interactions between different hormones.
+For example, sex hormones and hunger hormones interact and thus contain additional information than what the individual hormone holds.
+This new research also shows that the brain monitors not just hormone levels, but also the rate at which hormone levels are changing.
+Nobody is entirely sure how our bodies do it all.
 To me all of this points to a wonderfully complex, robust and adaptive system that science does not entirely understand.

 One of the many things I did as a tech geek is build personal computers from components like motherboards, RAM, hard drives, etc. then install the operating system and application software and test the completed computers.
 They were called IBM clones in those days.

 I would build each clone computer in the same way, typically ten at a time, using the same components and following the same recipe for installing the software.
 Then I’d put together the entire computer network and train people how to use them.
 You would expect that each machine would perform the same.
 The name clone implies it.
 However, more often than not, each machine, even as identical as I could make them, would have individual idiosyncrasies.
 I’d have to make adjustments to get around some of those quirks.
 I didn’t think it should be that way, they were clones after all.
 But it was that way and to do my job effectively I stopped expecting it to be any different.
 I explained it away, that it must be due to tiny differences in electrical components and materials, but I never really knew why.